Which city have you been to in Germany?

 - Löffelfamilie, Cafe Staubsauger – bars

 - Distillery – oldest electronic music club in Germany

 - Conne Island; Feinkost – event locations

 My recommendation when it comes to shot’s: order a ‘”Gisela”.

 3. Leipzig New Lakeland (Neuseenland) – The Venetian side of Leipzig

 Do you know that Leipzig has some parallels to Venice?
 The entire city is covered by a network of channels and rivers, which are connected to a huge lake area in the south.

-These are my favourite spots/events of where to mingle with locals on the Venetian Side of Leipzig:
+These are my favorite spots/events of where to mingle with locals on the Venetian Side of Leipzig:

 - Schladitzer Bucht (Schladitzer Bay)

-- Störmthaler See (Lake Störmthaler with is known for its floating church)
+- Störmthaler See (Lake Störmthaler which is known for its floating church)